-High eyes are a common reaction to using either medicinal or recreational cannabinoids.
+High eyes are a common reaction to using either medicinal or recreational cannabinoids, such as weed and marijuana.
 The more you know about what causes your symptoms, the sooner you can get to feeling better.

 Red, bloodshot eyes can be an unmistakable sign of recent marijuana use, whether or not an individual is smoking weed recreationally or using prescribed medical marijuana under directed supervision.